What is tide?

 You can use the account like you would any standard bank account to make and receive electronic payments, to setup direct debits, and standing orders, to make card payments, and to transfer money.

 Additionally, you can also send and manage invoices directly from the app, and use the card abroad at point of sale, or online, without incurring any foreign exchange fees.
 For the ultra tech savvy, Tide also has an API for hooking up your account data to external services.
-Integration with accounting favourite Xero is available right out for the box, with FreeAgent integration planned in the future.
+Integration with accounting favourite Xero is available right out for the box, with but as of yet there is still no FreeAgent integration.
+That's a shame as the latter is often preferred by micro businesses and sole traders as tax returns can be filed directly within the interface.

 What can't you do?